leaningtech/webvm/README.md

 - Download the `debian_mini` Ext2 image from [https://github.com/leaningtech/webvm/releases/](https://github.com/leaningtech/webvm/releases/)
 	- You can also build your own by selecting the "Upload GitHub release" workflow option.
-	- Plase the image in the repository root folder.
+	- Place the image in the repository root folder.
 - Edit `index.html`
 	- Replace the `UID`/`GID` variables with `1000`
 	- Replace `DEVICE_TYPE` with `"bytes"`